rayyan35p/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

+If there are no prerequisites stated, all you have to do is just open TaskHub.

+The testcases should also be done separately and not in sequence, i.e. The results of a testcase may affect the next testcase if the changes are not reversed.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.